pajki/seminar_01/readme.md

 - Luka Podgoršek
 - Iztok Ramovš

+As our database was quite stubborn and didn't shrink in size after truncating and vacuuming the table, here is the link to our database dump.

 ## Initial setup

 Initial setup requires only a few simple steps.
 To avoid any python packages issues, it